What You Need to Know About Attorney Fee Agreements

 Should legal fee agreements be in writing?

 Fee Agreements used to hire a lawyer should be in writing to protect the client and the attorney.
-A Fee Agreement should clearly specify the amount of legal fees to be charged and what services the lawyer will provide.
+A Fee Agreement should specify the legal fees and the services the lawyer will provide.
 A well-crafted, enforceable, and ethical Fee Agreement will plainly demonstrate the lawyer’s fees and the scope of their representation.

 How do lawyers bill their clients?

 The Fee Agreement should specify when and how the client must pay legal fees if a lawyer charges a flat fee.
-In many cases, the entire flat fee is paid to initiate representation, and there will be no future bills.
-If a retainer is paid and there is a balance due, it is helpful if the Fee Agreement specifically indicates when the lawyer expects to be paid the balance of the legal fees.
+In many cases, the client pays the entire flat fee to initiate representation, and there will be no future bills.
+If the client pays only a retainer and owes a balance, it is helpful if the Fee Agreement specifically indicates when the lawyer expects the balance of the legal fees.

 No Fee Agreement is a Red Flag